Ghostbusters (franchise): Other media and merchandise

-The film spawned a theme park special effects show at Universal Studios Florida that closed in 1996.
-The Ghostbusters were later featured in a lip-synching dance show including Beetlejuice on the steps of the New York Public Library facade at the park.
+The theme park special effects show Ghostbusters Spooktacular ran at Universal Studios Florida from 1990 to 1996.
+The Ghostbusters were later featured in a lip-synching dance show including Beetlejuice on the steps of the New York Public Library façade at the park.
 The characters were all-new and "extreme" versions in the show, save for the Zeddemore character.
 Their Ecto-1 automobile was used to drive them around the park, and was often used in the park's annual "Macy's Holiday Parade".
 For the show, an experimental silicone skin was used on Slimer, which took two weeks to put together.
-The show, Ecto-1, and all other Ghostbuster trademarks were discontinued in 2005 when Universal failed to renew the rights for theme park use, with the Firehouse facade being integrated with the park's Rip Ride Rockit rollercoaster after all decals and the Ghostbuster sign was removed from the building.
-In 2019, however, the Ghostbusters returned to the park as a deal between Universal and Sony Entertainment to create a haunted house based on the original film for their annual fall event, Halloween Horror Nights, in both their Orlando and Hollywood parks.
-The franchise's history with the park in Orlando was referenced in marketing promotion for the event and the house itself, as well as various easter eggs spotted during the event in Florida.
+The show, Ecto-1, and all other Ghostbuster trademarks were discontinued in 2005 when Universal did not renew the rights for theme park use, with the Firehouse façade being integrated with the park's Rip Ride Rockit rollercoaster after all decals and the Ghostbuster sign were removed.
+Ghostbusters returned to the park in 2019, part of a haunted house for the annual Halloween Horror Nights, in both the Orlando and Hollywood parks.
+Ghostbusters returned again to the park in 2024 for Universal Mega Movie Parade.

 The National Entertainment Collectibles Association (NECA) released a line of 7" scale action figures based on the first movie, but only produced a series of ghost characters, as Murray refused the rights to use his facial likeness.
 Their first and only series included Gozer, Slimer (or Onionhead), the Terror Dogs: Zuul and Vinz Clortho, and a massive Stay-Puft Marshmallow Man, contrasting the diminutive figure that was in the original figure line.

 Ertl released a die-cast 1/25 scale Ectomobile, also known as the Ecto-1, the Ghostbusters' main transportation.
-Rubies' Costumes has produced a Ghostbusters Halloween costume, consisting of a one-piece jumpsuit with logos and an inflatable Proton Pack.
+Smiffys Costumes has produced a Ghostbusters Halloween costume, consisting of a one-piece jumpsuit with logos and an inflatable Proton Pack.